 About Amy Cools:

-Creator and editor of Ordinary Philosophy blog, podcast, and history of ideas travel series, I hold a Bachelor’s Degree in Philosophy with an emphasis on Applied Ethics and Law from Sacramento State University, a Master’s degree in Intellectual History from the University of Edinburgh, and am currently pursuing my MSc in Intellectual History at University of Edinburgh this fall.
+Creator and editor of Ordinary Philosophy blog, podcast, and history of ideas travel series, I hold a Bachelor’s Degree in Philosophy with an emphasis on Applied Ethics and Law from Sacramento State University, a Master’s degree in Intellectual History from the University of Edinburgh, and am currently pursuing my MSc in Intellectual History at the University of Edinburgh.
 I’m also an avid hiker and quilter, love mystery stories and music, and think coffee, ale, cheese, and a British breakfast are among the most delightful things the world has to offer

 Email: ordinaryphilosophy [at] gmail.com